Pegatron

-Pegatron Corporation, (stylized as PEGΛTRON) is a Taiwanese electronics manufacturer specializing in developing and producing computing, communications, and consumer electronics for major brands.
+Pegatron Corporation (stylized as PEGΛTRON) is a Taiwanese electronics manufacturer specializing in developing and producing computing, communications, and consumer electronics for major brands.
 The company also designs and manufactures computer peripherals and components.
 Pegatron's primary products include laptops, desktop computers, netbooks, game consoles, handheld and mobile devices, motherboards, video cards, and LCD TVs.
 The company also produces broadband communication devices such as smartphones, set-top boxes and cable modems.

 History

-In January 2008, ASUS restructured its operations, creating three independent companies: ASUS (for branded computers and electronics), Pegatron (OEM manufacturing of motherboards and components), and Unihan Corporation (non-PC manufacturing, such as cases and molding).
+In January 2008, Asus restructured its operations, creating three independent companies: Asus (for branded computers and electronics), Pegatron (OEM manufacturing of motherboards and components), and Unihan Corporation (non-PC manufacturing, such as cases and molding).
 During this process, a controversial pension restructuring plan resulted in the payout—rather than continuation—of existing employee contributions.
-Pegatron was officially spun off from ASUS on June 1, 2010.
+Pegatron was officially spun off from Asus on June 1, 2010.

 In recent years, Pegatron has become a key supplier of components for Tesla.
-During the second wave of the COVID-19 pandemic in India, PEGATRON temporarily halted production after employees tested positive.
+During the second wave of the COVID-19 pandemic in India, Pegatron temporarily halted production after employees tested positive.
 Subsequently, Pegatron's India plant assumed some Apple iPhones production due to pandemic-related disruptions at its Shenzhen facility.
+In January 2025, Tata Group purchased a 60% stake in Pegatron's India unit.

+On 11 March 2026, Pegatron warned that said prolonged disruptions to regional oil supplies or key materials due to the ongoing Middle East conflict could pose risks to the technology supply chain in the future.

 Corporate profile

 Operations

-PEGATRON's principal executive offices and many assets are located in Taiwan.
-As of March 2010, PEGATRON had approximately 5,646 employees stationed in Taiwan, 89,521 in China, 2,400 in the Czech Republic and 200 in the United States, Mexico, and Japan.
-PEGATRON has manufacturing plants in Taiwan, the Czech Republic, Mexico, Indonesia, and China, and customer service centers in the United States and Japan.
+Pegatron's principal executive offices and many assets are located in Taiwan.
+As of March 2010, Pegatron had approximately 5,646 employees stationed in Taiwan, 89,521 in China, 2,400 in the Czech Republic, and 200 in the United States, Mexico, and Japan.
+Pegatron has manufacturing plants in Taiwan, the Czech Republic, Mexico, Indonesia, and China, and customer service centers in the United States and Japan.

 Subsidiaries

 Unihan Corporation

-As part of the corporate restructuring of ASUS in 2007, PEGATRON acquired Unihan Corporation from ASUS in January 2008.
-Since 2008, the Unihan Corporation has been a subsidiary of PEGATRON Corporation that designs and manufactures computers, computer peripherals and audio-video products.
+As part of the corporate restructuring of Asus in 2007, Pegatron acquired Unihan Corporation from Asus in January 2008.
+Since 2008, the Unihan Corporation has been a subsidiary of Pegatron Corporation that designs and manufactures computers, computer peripherals and audio-video products.

 Corporate social responsibility

 In June 2008, Pegatron launched its PUreCSR corporate responsibility system and became a member of the Electronic Industry Citizenship Coalition (EICC).
 The EICC promotes the implementation of a Code of Conduct in the electronics and ICT supply chain, aiming to ensure safe working conditions, uphold employee dignity, and support environmentally responsible manufacturing.
-PEGATRON's corporate responsibility system, PUreCSR (which stands for PEGATRON & Unihan reduce, reuse, recycle, recovery, replace & repair Corporate Social Responsibility), meets the international standards: the ISO 14001 Environmental Management System, the OHSAS 18001 Occupational Health & Safety Management System, and the QC 080000 Hazardous Substance Process Management System.
-On 18 May 2010, the board of directors at PEGATRON unanimously approved to appropriate a sum within 0.5% of net income every year to charity.
+Pegatron's corporate responsibility system, PUreCSR (which stands for Pegatron & Unihan reduce, reuse, recycle, recovery, replace & repair Corporate Social Responsibility), meets the international standards: the ISO 14001 Environmental Management System, the OHSAS 18001 Occupational Health & Safety Management System, and the QC 080000 Hazardous Substance Process Management System.
+On 18 May 2010, the board of directors at Pegatron unanimously approved to appropriate a sum within 0.5% of net income every year to charity.